 I wish mindfulness had another name.
 I always cringe a bit when I write or talk about the importance of being ‘mindful’.
-This wasn’t helped today when our intern at work told me I was starting to sound like a yoga teacher.
+This wasn’t helped today when our intern at work told me I was starting to sound like a hippy.

 Kids are going through so much change and their lives are all about transitions.
 It’s stressful.
 Think about a day at high school:

 - A new teacher every hour, each one with different expectations